noamross/jekyll-site/collaborating with R.md

 hashtag is commonly used to discuss R. Many of developers of R packages are on twitter - it's a good way to ask questions of the directly.

-Many R package developers host their projects websites like [Github](https://github.com/languages/R) and [R-forge](http://r-forge.r-project.org/).
+Many R package developers host their projects on websites like [Github](https://github.com/languages/R) and [R-forge](http://r-forge.r-project.org/).
 These sites have mechanisms for users to report bugs, make feature requests, and often find more information than is